Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 • Italian-ish sausage: Replace half (or all) the beef with Italian sausage; use mozzarella + parmesan; add chopped basil at the end.

-• Vegetarian: Use lentils or a plant-based crumble; add sautéed mushrooms for depth; bump up Worcestershire alternative (soy sauce + a touch of balsamic works).
+• Vegetarian: Consider using lentils or a meatless crumble and add depth by using sautéed mushrooms.
+You could also increase the Worcestershire substitute (soy sauce + a little balsamic works).

-• Extra saucy: Stir 1 cup marinara into the pan liquid and spoon over at the end like you mean it.
+• Extra saucy: At the end, stir the liquid from the pan and 1 cup of marinara and spoon over like you mean it.

 What Goes Alongside